Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 that a site operator would need to download almost 700 gigabytes of certificates to cover a single month of issuance.
-Outbound bandwidth typically costs between 1 to 9 cents per gigabyte, which means that providing this data to a single site operator would cost the transparency log between $6 to $60.
-For any reasonable estimate of the number of site operators on the internet, this represents an exceptional burden on a transparency log.
+Outbound bandwidth typically costs between 1 to 9 cents per gigabyte, which means that providing this data to a single site operator would cost the Transparency Log between $6 to $60.
+For any reasonable estimate of the number of site operators on the internet, this represents an exceptional burden on a Transparency Log.

 In previously deployed systems, because of this exceptional cost, site operators have elected not to do this work themselves and instead outsourced it to